tms4517/Advance-FPGA-Design/README.md

 - rtl: Contains System Verilog RTL files.
 - tb: Contains basic System Verilog test benches of the RTL.
 - doc: Contains PDFs which provide a brief explanation of the synthesized design (using Yosys) and relevant information from the Chapter.

+Note: If a tb is not provided for a module, it probably contains errors.